When fear wakes you up

 As you can surmise, I did figure it all out.

-The feelings of coming up short as compared to the other Hope Writers, and my husband not returning to bed right away, coupled with a bad nights’ asleep, all worked together beautifully as far as the enemy is concerned.
+The feelings of coming up short as compared to the other Hope Writers and my husband not returning to bed right away, coupled with a bad night’s sleep, all worked together beautifully as far as the enemy is concerned.

 What a perfect opportunity I gave him.

-First is all, never overestimate a good day, meaning always be prepared for the next day maybe being a not-so-perfect day.
+First of all, never overestimate a good day, meaning always be prepared for the next day, maybe being a not-so-perfect day.
 Because this is

 just. how. life. works.